tochinet/Posit/README.md

 Here the float representation is 0b1\10000010\01010000000000000000000.

 Funny enough many simple reals cannot be expressed exactly.
 For example 0.1 is 0 01111011 10011001100110011001101 (positive, power -4, mantissa 1.6000000238418579).
 There are also some special cases such as +/- infinity (exponent 255, mantissa all zeros) and two zeros (+0 is all zeros and -0 is 100..)
+### Posit float representation
+The posit concept adds one extra variable-length field ("regime") between the sign and the exponent.
+All regime bits are equal, and a different bit makes the end of the regime field.
+In addition, the (fixed) number of exponent bits is considered an externally defined parameter.
+This means there are multiple, incompatible versions of posits dependin on the es parameter.

+Very small sizes are useful to understand the concept : posit2 (2 bits) can express zero, one, minus one and infinity.
+A 3-bit posit will also be able to express +/- 2 and +/- 0.5 (if es=0).
+Posit4 (again with zeroed es parameter) adds positive and negative values 1/4, 3/4, 3/2 and 4, and so on.
+Adding one or more exponent bits extends the limits of expressiveness, to the detriment of precision : posit3,1 numbers express exactly 4 and 0.25 instead of 2 and 0.5.
+Similarly, posit4,1 can express 0, 1/16, 1/4, 1/2, 1, 2, 4, 16 and infinity (and negatives).